shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 ###Wedding Day – May 10th 2015 (Sunday):
-The wedding is in the nearby city of Brampton (in the Greater Toronto Area).
+The wedding is in the nearby city of Brampton (in the Greater Toronto Area). <br>
 Transport will be provided from Downtown Toronto to the Gurdwara in Brampton on Sunday morning.

 Canadian weddings have a different order to UK weddings.
 Here is an outline to the day:
 * Sunday AM – Gurdwara ceremony in the morning (same time as UK weddings)
 * Sunday AM – After the ceremony there is Langar
 * Sunday PM – Early afternoon - After Gurdwara there is the Doli
 * Sunday PM – Early evening (6/7pm) – Reception
 * Monday AM – Reception normally finishes around 2am

-Guests have a 6 hour break between the Ceremony and Reception During this time guests usually go to their homes and get ready for the reception.
+Guests have a 6 hour break between the Ceremony and Reception.<br>
+During this time guests usually go to their homes and get ready for the reception.
 Most guests wear a different outfit for the reception.

 Having a hotel in Brampton on the Sunday, will you give a base and a place to change etc.